BjoernRohr/sampcompR/README.md

 positive, while the other is negative).
 Second, it could be that one of them is double the size of the other.

-In our example, we can see on the left that the respondents living in the `North` are very different from those living in the `South` regarding the investigated bivariate correlations.
-Only 33.3% of all correlations are similar between both groups (`Same`) and would lead to similar interpretations measured with either group of the survey.
-46,7% of correlations show minor differences (`Small Diff`), meaning that similar interpretations may not be guaranteed, while 20% of the correlations are very different (`Large Diff`) between the groups.
-The right half of the plot shows the comparison between `black` and `white` respondents, where fewer differences are found.
+In our example, we can see on the left that the a survey containing only respondents living in the `North` is very different from the complete survey regarding the investigated bivariate correlations.
+Only 46.7% of all correlations are similar between both groups (`Same`) and would lead to similar interpretations measured with either group of the survey.
+40.0% of correlations show minor differences (`Small Diff`), meaning that similar interpretations may not be guaranteed, while 13.3% of the correlations are very different (`Large Diff`) between the groups.
+The right half of the plot shows the comparison between `white` respondents and the whole survey, where similar results are found.

 As before, we can also take a closer look at the exact values by putting the `biv_compare_object` into the `biv_compare_table` function of our